shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 ### Mistake 2: Committing the `venv` Folder to Git

-If you forget the `.gitignore` entry and run `git add .` inside a project, you might commit hundreds of megabytes of environment files to your repository — bloating it permanently (recall the Git+DVC lesson from Article 3 about not putting heavy files where they don't belong).
+If you forget the `.gitignore` entry and run `git add .` inside a project, you might commit hundreds of megabytes of environment files to your repository which ends up bloating it permanently (recall the Git+DVC lesson from Article 3 about not putting heavy files where they don't belong).

-**Fix:** Add `venv/` to `.gitignore` at the very start of every project, before your first commit — the same habit emphasized in Article 2.
+**Fix:** Add `venv/` to `.gitignore` at the very start of every project, before your first commit, the same habit emphasized in Article 2.

 ### Mistake 3: Different Python Versions Causing Mismatches